anhlt59/aws-monitoring/docs/infrastructure.md

 The monitoring-stack consists of the following resources:

 - **Lambda Functions:**
-  - `HandleMonitoringEvents`: Handles monitoring events from the agent stacks.
+  - `HandleMonitoringEvents`: Handles monitoring events.
   - `UpdateDeployment`: Updates the agent stacks with the latest configuration.
   - `DailyReport`: Generates a daily report of the monitoring system.
   - `QueryErrorLogs`: Queries CloudWatch Logs for errors and sends them to the master stack.